Liver Transplant Evaluation

 Patients who have had a liver transplant are seen frequently for the first three months following transplant.
 An individual plan will be developed for you.
 Eventually, you will be transitioned to the care of your local hepatologist, who was caring for you before your transplant.
 At that point you will still need a transplant clinic visit every three or four months at University Hospital but eventually these visits will only be needed once or twice per year.
 Taking your anti-rejection medicine is critical to the success of the transplant.
 During your clinic visits, we will draw blood to check your blood chemistries and drug levels to ensure you are getting the proper medication and that the donor liver is performing well.
 All patients require physical therapy following transplant.
 We work closely with our colleagues around the state to get our patients into the best rehabilitation facilities near their homes.
 We also provide visiting nurses if patients need assistance while recovering in their homes.

-To make an appointment to evaluate your need for a liver transplant within the Michigan Transplant Center, call a patient care representative at 1-800-333-9013.
+To get evaluated, please follow this link or to make an appointment to evaluate your need for a liver transplant within the Michigan Transplant Center, call a patient care representative at 1-800-333-9013.
 Find a University of Michigan liver transplant doctor.